Lucia's Blog: 2020-04-19

 CONCLUSION:

-God is simple and direct toward us.
-He requires that we do righteousness, love mercy, and walk humbly with Him all the days of our walk here on earth.
-So we purpose to focus on doing God's will wherever He may have placed us.
-It is enough!
+God is simple and direct with us.
+He requires that we act righteously, show mercy, and walk humbly with Him daily.
+Therefore, we must focus on doing God's will wherever He has placed us.
+That is enough!

 "Lead me in Your truth and teach me, for You are the God of my salvation; for You I wait all the day...
 Good and upright is the Lord; therefore He instructs sinners in the way.
 He leads the humble in justice, and He teaches the humble His way" (Psalm 25:5-9).